NVIDIA/spark-rapids/docs/dev/lore.md

 # Limitations

-1. Currently, LORE will fail to tag lore id when user try to use rdd of `DataFrame` directly.
+1. Currently, the LORE id is missed when the RDD of a `DataFrame` is used directly.
 2. Not all operators are supported by LORE.
-For example, shuffle related operator, non leaf operator are not supported.
+For example, shuffle related operator (e.g.
+   `GpuShuffleExchangeExec`), leaf operator (e.g. `GpuFileSourceScanExec`) are not supported.